josebarbamontoya/chrono-sta/data/empirical_data/README.txt

 One directory for empirical data:

-	mammal_timetree_collection -> the mammal timetree of Álvarez-Carretero et al. (2022), which comprises 4,705 species and 14 constituent timetrees includibackbone timetree
+	mammal_timetree_collection -> the mammal timetree of Álvarez-Carretero et al. (2022), which comprises 4,705 species and 14 constituent timetrees,

 For questions or comments please contact: